Home > News > Why Personal Finance Should Be Taught In High School

-In this world there’s one lesson we all learn pretty quickly: money touches everything.
+In this world, there’s one lesson we all learn pretty quickly.
+Money touches everything.
 From where we live to what we eat to what we do every day – money makes the world go round.
 Yet, for many of us, we don’t really learn the intricacies of personal finance until much later on in life.
-A lot of schools don’t go beyond the basics of money, leaving essentials such as mortgages, taxes, investing and superannuation unknown or kind of vague.
+A lot of schools don’t go beyond the basics of money, leaving essentials such as mortgages, taxes, investing and superannuation unknown or vague.

 That lack of knowledge definitely takes its toll.

 In a recent report, the average Aussie scored an abysmal 48 out of 100 in the Financial Consciousness Index (FCI).
 The FCI measures the extent to which a person is financially literate, as well as how conscious they are of their ability to affect their own financial outcomes.
 So, it’s concerning to see that for the 18 to 24 bracket, the score was even lower at 44.
 Based on the index’s measures, that means finances to the average young Australian are “a bit of a blur”.